Class Table<WSchema, PKey, RSchema>

 Deleting

-If the row was only upserted in the first place, and now all (non-primary) rows are set to null (or unset), the row will be deleted.
+If a row was only ever upserted, and all of its non-primary fields are later set to null (or unset), the row will be deleted.

-If the row was inserted on, even if it was upserted first, it will not be deleted.
+However, if the row was explicitly inserted at any point—even if it was originally upserted—it will not be deleted in this way.

 Example